-- or delegate (if appropriate) and is immediately provided to a police officer. - If, after a written report about sexual abuse relating to a teacher has been provided to a police officer, and the teacher resigns, ensure that the Queensland College of Teachers is informed by way of notice. - Ensure the school has written processes about the reporting of significant harm or the unacceptable risk of significant harm of a student.
-Such written processes, are to include information about how the school will respond to such reports. - Ensure that all students and parents / carers are aware of and have access to the processes for the reporting of harm or risk of harm of a student to an identified SPO, Head of School or the Principal. - Only confer with a colleague (working within the same entity) to assist in the forming of a 'reasonable suspicion'. - In accordance with the CPA ensure that all 'reportable suspicions' of harm of a student are immediately reported to Child Safety Services. - In accordance with the CPA and where deemed appropriate, ensure that a referral (E-Referral FORM) is made (with or without consent) to a community based support service e.g. FaCC. - Protect the identity of the notifier of the harm unless that person consents otherwise. - Ensure that written processes about the appropriate conduct of its students and staff which are consistent with State legislation regarding the protection and safety of students.
-Such written processes to include a process for students to report inappropriate behaviour by a staff member and a process for responding. - Ensure that all students and parents/carers are aware of and have access to the processes for the reporting by a student to an identified SPO, the behaviour of a staff member that a student considers to be inappropriate. - Ensure the school has a written complaints procedure to address allegations of non-compliance of related written processes. - Ensure the school has developed a Child and Youth Risk Management Strategy and that such strategy is reviewed annually.
+- Ensure that their school has written processes about the health, safety and conduct of its students and employees which are consistent with relevant legislation. - Ensure that their school has nominated appropriate staff members (a minimum of two staff members required) to fulfil the role of a SPO. - Ensure that the name and contact details of SPOs are advertised to the student, parent and staff school communities. - Ensure that all staff members are aware of and comply with the reporting provisions of ss.
+366 and 366A (sexual abuse or likely sexual abuse) of the EGPA. - Ensure that a copy of the written report (Record of Concern Report) is immediately prepared by the 'first person' on any matter of sexual abuse, suspected sexual abuse or where it is reasonably suspected that a student is likely to be sexually abused by any person.
+And that is provided to the Principal or to the Chair, school council or delegate (if appropriate) and is immediately provided to a police officer. - If, after a written report about sexual abuse relating to a teacher has been provided to a police officer, and the teacher resigns, ensure that the Queensland College of Teachers is informed by way of notice. - Ensure the school has written processes about the reporting of significant harm or the unacceptable risk of significant harm of a student.
+Such written processes, are to include information about how the school will respond to such reports. - Ensure that all students and parents / carers are aware of and have access to the processes for the reporting of harm or risk of harm of a student to an identified SPO, Head of School or the Principal. - Only confer with a colleague (working within the same entity) to assist in the forming of a 'reasonable suspicion'. - In accordance with the CPA ensure that all 'reportable suspicions' of harm of a student are immediately reported to Department of Child Safety, Youth and Women. - In accordance with the CPA and where deemed appropriate, ensure that a referral (E-Referral FORM) is made (with or without consent) to a community based support service e.g. FaCC. - Protect the identity of the notifier of the harm unless that person consents otherwise. - Ensure that written processes about the appropriate conduct of its students and staff which are consistent with